dweekly/docs/pages/exports/query-api.md

 **A note on sorts and the ordered_by parameter:**

-It is not possible to provide an explicit sort method to the query, so the sort type is chosen automatically based on the value of "ordered_by".
+It is not possible to provide an explicit sort method to the query, so the sort type is chosen automatically based on the value of <notranslate>"ordered_by"</notranslate>.
 Behavior for comparison of equal values is left undefined, and as such the sort is not considered order stable for identical values. ordered_by value sort choices:
   - unique_count, total_count, revenue -> numerically sorted
   - timestamp -> chronologically ordered